PatentsView/PatentsView-API/querymodule/doc/doc.md

 <td><code>o</code></td>
 <td>JSON formatted object of options to modify the query or results.
 Available options are:
 <ul>
-<li>matched_subentities_only &mdash; Whether only subentity data that matches the subentity-specific criteria should be included in the results.</li>
+<li>matched_subentities_only &mdash; Whether only subentity data that matches the subentity-specific criteria should be included in the results.
+Defaults to true.</li>
 <li>page &mdash; return only the Nth page of results.
 Defaults to 1.</li>
 <li>per_page &mdash; the size of each page to return.
 Defaults to 25.</li>
 </ul>